MaterializeInc/materialize/doc/user/content/integrations/dbt.md

 [dbt](https://docs.getdbt.com/docs/introduction) has become the standard for data transformation ("the T in ELT").
 It combines the accessibility of SQL with software engineering best practices, allowing you to not only build reliable data pipelines, but also document, test and version-control them.

-While dbt is a great fit for **batch** transformations, it can only **approximate** transforming streaming data (officially through [incremental models](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/configuring-incremental-models), and unofficially through [lambda views](https://discourse.getdbt.com/t/how-to-create-near-real-time-models-with-just-dbt-sql/1457)).
 In this guide, we’ll cover how to use dbt and Materialize to transform streaming data in real time.

 ## Setup